carlamtmendes/EuroMod/README.md

 Markets are not assumed to be competitive by proposing two enhancements to the total system cost function:

-  1. to allow generators to bid or to sell electricity at prices which deviate from their SRMC, and
+  1. to allow generators to bid or to sell electricity at prices which deviate from their marginal cost, and

   2. to apply a linear transformation on the resulting modelled prices so that they better reflect the volatility of prices seen in real power markets.